lefkomedia/CodeIgniter-enqueue/README.md

 CodeIgniter-enqueue
 ===================
-Adds enqueue capabilites to CodeIgniter with a simple library.
+Enqueue JavaScript and CSS Styles in CodeIgniter with a simple, lightweight library.

 ## How to use
 ### Setup